 Although I have been practicing wing chun since 2005, I have always been curious about other traditional Chinese martial arts that look somewhat similar.
-One of these is Norther Mantis, which has some similar movements (though it lacks the signature wing chun chain punch)
+One of these is Northern Praying Mantis, a Chinese Kung fu style and martial arts system which has some similar movements (though it lacks the signature wing chun chain punch)

 If wing chun doesn’t work for you or just doesn’t excite you, you may want to look into this very traditional martial art that tends to train pretty hard core.

-The video above is a demo from the early 1980’s by Sifu Albright, where he demonstrates his amazing skills at Seven Star Praying Mantis Kung Fu in free sparring against another Sifu who appears to be using Hung Gar.
-When I first looked at the video for a minute or so I thought that Sifu Albright couldn’t be that good because he always had his hands down.
-Then I figured what was going on.
-If you know anything at all about Martial Arts you will likely be as impressed as I was by this practitioner.
+The video above is a demo from the early 1980’s by Sifu Albright, where he demonstrates his amazing skills at Seven Stars Praying Mantis Kung Fu in free sparring against another Sifu who appears to be using Hung Gar.
+When I first looked at the video for a minute or so, I thought that the video was posed and that Sifu Albright couldn’t be that good because he always had his hands down.
+Then I figured out what was going on.
+If you know anything at all about Martial Arts, you will likely be as impressed as I was by this practitioner.

 If, like me, you end up watching the video several times, I suggest you watch it once just looking at his masterful footwork.
-Another interesting aspect about the video is it shows the Praying Mantis style can be used for self defense from a total relaxed natural position, without posing any stance or even any guard
+Another interesting aspect about the video is that it shows the Praying Mantis style can be used for self defense from a totally relaxed natural position, without posing any stance or even any guard.

-One of the biggest distinctions of Seven Star Mantis is the fact that it uses footwork from Monkey Kung Fu.
-Supposedly, the founder of Seven Star was eventually able to get his hand strikes to be so fast that the old footwork couldn’t keep up with the hands so he had to borrow the quick agile steps from Monkey Kung Fu styles.
+One of the biggest distinctions of Seven Stars Mantis is the fact that it uses footwork from Monkey Kung Fu.
+Supposedly, the founder of Seven Stars Mantis was eventually able to get his hand strikes to be so fast that the old footwork couldn’t keep up with the hands, so he had to borrow the quick agile steps from Monkey Kung Fu styles.

-Seven Star is similar to Wing Chun in that sticking is emphasized and even has its own version of chi sao, or at least chi sao like drills It also has its own version of the Wooden Dummy, but with two arms instead of three.
-However Mantis practitioners do a lot more grabs,joint locks, arm breaks, and throws than any lineage of Wing Chun.
+Seven Stars Mantis is similar to Wing Chun in that sticking is emphasized and Mantis even has its own version of chi sao, or at least chi sao like drills.
+It also has its own version of the Wooden Dummy, but with two arms instead of three.
+However, Mantis practitioners do a lot more grabs,joint locks, arm breaks, and throws than any lineage of Wing Chun.

-Also the footwork, many of the hand techniques, the method of power generation, the use of Iron Palm training, and the large repertoire of kicks make Northern Mantis very different from Wing Chun.
-When I was studying under Sifu Lee Moy Shan, many years ago, I was told by senior students that Mantis was the only Kung Fu style that gave Wing Chun fighters trouble, but they were probably talking about Southern Mants.
+Also, the footwork, many of the hand techniques, the method of power generation, the use of Iron Palm training, and the large repertoire of kicks make Northern Mantis quite different from Wing Chun.
+When I was studying under Sifu Lee Moy Shan, many years ago, I was told by senior students that Mantis was the only Kung Fu style that gave Wing Chun fighters trouble, but they might have been talking about Southern Mantis.

-Seven Star emphasizes forms practice, both solo forms and 2 man forms.
-Unlike Wing Chun which has only 3 solo forms, Mantis has over a hundred forms, although according to Sifu Albright few people learn more than 30 forms.
-The solo forms contain large numbers of lightning fast hand strikes and quick intricate footwork and are practiced at top speed.
+Seven Stars Mantis emphasizes forms practice, both solo forms and 2 man sets.
+The main form is called beng bu.
+Unlike Wing Chun, which has only 3 solo forms, Mantis has over a hundred forms, although according to Sifu Albright, few people learn more than 30 forms.
+The solo forms contain large numbers of lightning fast hand strikes and quick, intricate footwork and are practiced at top speed.